yunakajimayu/freemarket_sample_61c/README.md

 |user_rating|reference|null: false, foreign_key: true|
 |condition|integer|null: false|
 ### Association
-- has_many: category
+- belongs_to: category
 - belongs_to: user
 - has_many: comments
-- belongs_to: deliverys
+- belongs_to: delivery
 - has_one: user_rating
 - has_many: likes